Carbon capture

 “Convenient” isn’t a word typically associated with carbon capture.
 But enzymatic carbon capture is far more convenient than traditional post-combustion processes.
 With the potential for being more affordable and sustainable too.

 For example, you can use low-quality waste heat – no need to install or maintain a boiler to produce energy-intensive steam for stripping.
 And you don’t need a special wastewater treatment system.
 That’s because, unlike the traditional approach, enzymatic carbon capture produces no harmful waste products.
-You don’t need to purify the flue gas upfront either.
-The process is also more reliable, thanks to less corrosion.

 It’s the cleanest, smartest way to capture carbon yet.